 Apple iPhone XR and XS

 The iPhone 11's predecessor - a What Hi-Fi?
-Awards 2018 winner - might not be the latest and greatest phone, but it remains a solid buy.
-It features a crisp, vibrant screen and clear sound, so it's great device for watching movies on the move.
+Awards 2018 winner - might not be the latest and greatest phone, but it remains a solid buy thanks to a crisp, vibrant screen and clear sound.
 The XS originally hit the shelves at £999 (AU$1629) but you'll find it available much cheaper below.

 Like the sound of the XS but want a bigger screen?
 The 2018-released iPhone XS Max is for you.
-Apple no longer sells this model, so it won't be around much longer.
-On the upside, the XS, which hit the shelves at £1099 (AU$1799), is now available at a hefty discount.
+Apple no longer sells this model so you'll find the XS, which hit the shelves at £1099 (AU$1799), is available at a hefty discount.

 The most affordable of the 2018 iPhones was and remains the XR (£629, AU$1049).
 It has a 6.1in LCD screen and a single-sensor camera, but it remains a good choice for iPhone fans on a budget.

 The entry-level 2021 iPad (9th Generation) went on sale in October 2021.
 The 10.2-inch tablet packs in a faster A13 Bionic chipset, a new front-facing camera, and a True Tone display for the very first time.